NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ------------------

 OpenStudio-HPXML can optionally generate a timeseries output file.

+**Note**: This output file is only available when timeseries outputs are requested.

 The timeseries output file is called ``results_timeseries.csv`` (or ``.json`` or ``.msgpack``) and located in the run directory.
 If multiple timeseries frequencies are requested (e.g., hourly and daily), the timeseries output filenames will include the frequency (e.g., ``run/results_timeseries_daily.csv``).